 Boolean logic and wildcards enable you to search for multiple terms, express logic about term distribution within messages, and specify partial terms with wildcards.
-The keyword expression also encompasses search metadata for built-in fields such as _collector, _sourceCategory, _sourceName, and _sourceHost.
+The keyword expression can include built-in metadata fields such as _collector, _sourceCategory, _sourceName, and _sourceHost.

 Click any term from the messages listed in the Message tab to add it to the keyword search expression (AND term).
 Alt-click any term to remove the term from results (NOT term or !term).
 Run the query again to match the new keyword expression.

 keyword keyword OR keyword NOT keyword

 - A wildcard

 *can represent zero or more of any characters.

 - Supports built-in metadata fields created during configuration of Collectors and Sources, like _sourceHost, _sourceCategory, and _sourceName.